 Rapids: Class II-III+ depending on water levels - River Miles: 35 miles

-The trip begins at the Hualapai Lodge in Peach Springs, Arizona.
+The one day trip begins at the Hualapai Lodge in Peach Springs, Arizona.
 We offer roundtrip transportation from Las Vegas for an additional fee.
 Please inquire for more information.

 Drive times to Peach Springs from neighboring cities are as follows: